 Skip to content

-Vector Search using Firestore
+Vertex AI Vector Search with Firestore

 The vector search functionality is built into Genkit Go.
 You need to import the vectorsearch package: